ablexOnGithub/energyharvester/README.md

 ROC2b 	| 5.6 MOhm	| 5.6 MOhm	| 5.6 MOhm

 ## Tracking of Vcc
-Using a voltage divider Vcc is measured against the AVR internal reference voltage (1.1V, selected via Software).
+Using a voltage divider Vcc is measured against the AVR internal reference voltage (1.1V, selected via Software, AVR reference "INTERNAL").
 The corresponding voltage is fed into ADC0 of the AVR, to allow for a dynamic adjustment of the sleep interval, related to the actual Vcc voltage level.
 The lower Vcc the longer the sleep intervall to safe power.
+Vcc can only be measured, while analog Grove port is activated by __GPIO PD6 == High__.